Yoga for Myopia (Short-Sightedness) and its Remedies

 Yoga Therapy for Myopia

 Shirshasana can be the best remedy for all such issues of eyes.
 It has such a tremendous value that it can’t be replaced for the treatment of the eyes.
 We can say that it’s peerless practice for better eyes.
 It helps to rejuvenate the nerves of the eyes.
 Shirshasana is good asana for people with short-sight.
 The time of holding the position is always very essential for proper benefits of the practice.
-Indeed, it’s always heedful to follow that the asana shouldn’t be tried for long time by the beginners.
+Indeed, it’s always heedful to follow that the asana shouldn’t be tried for a long time by the beginners.
 The time can be increased with plus one system.
 The time of 20-30 minutes can be completed in two to three time in a day.
 For the people with issues of heart, lungs, and obesity should always consult with the expert before following the practice.

-The practice of eye rotation, direction and various movements helps to strengthen the eyes and its vision.
+The practice of eye rotation, direction, and various movements helps to strengthen the eyes and its vision.
 It’s regarded highly important to apply the practices of directed gaze.
 Especially, yogic science approaches three types of directed gazes; Trataka, Nasagra, Bhrumadhya.
-In short, trataka is the practice which is performed gazing at the certain point with open and wide eyes without blinking and winging the eyelids until the tear drops from the eyes.
+In short, trataka is the practice which is performed gazing at the certain point with open and wide eyes without blinking and winging the eyelids until the teardrops from the eyes.
 Likewise, the practice of looking at the tip of the nose with both eyes is called Nasagra.
-The third way of gazing requires to look at the point between two eyebrows by raising both eyeballs.
+The third way of gazing requires looking at the point between two eyebrows by raising both eyeballs.
 It’s also good to roll the eyes in a circle clockwise and anti-clockwise as well as up and down to exercise the eyes.
 All these directed gazes can be performed in Padmasana and Sukhasana.
 For therapeutic purpose, the asanas can be practiced for four times in a day not exceeding more than ten minutes.
 Palming and blinking can be very helpful for the eyes.
 For the quality of the eye-sight, the point situated at the bottom of the index and thumb of both hands can be pressed for five minutes in a day.

 Jala Neti also is a good practice to perform for the better vision of the eyes as it takes out the infection from throat, sinuses and nasal tract reducing the strain and congestion in the eyes.
 Drinking water early in the morning immediately after getting up helps one to relax the eyes and heal the strain and stress of the eyes.
 Eyes can be washed with cold water keeping water inside the mouth for its lightness and freshness.
 It’s also not advised to read while lying down which brings the problem in the eyes.
 In the case of children, the practice of taking children for outdoor activities can be one of the practices to be followed for prevention of myopia.